OpenLMIS/openlmis-ref-distro/README.md

 When the application is up and running, you should be able to access requisition service with http://localhost/requisition and the example service with http://localhost/example

+## Demo Data
+You can use a standard data set for demonstration purposes.
+To do so, generate a sql input files using instructions from each microservice (e.g. [this one](https://github.com/OpenLMIS/openlmis-referencedata#demo-data)).
+Then for each sql file, with openlmis-blue running, in separate terminal run:
+`docker exec -i openlmisblue_db_1 psql -Upostgres open_lmis < input.sql`